-- Kruger Inc., Vice Chairman of the Board, Member of the Executive Committee and Chairman, Audit Committee Advisory Board - Factory Mutual Insurance Company, Member of Global Advisory Committee
+• Kruger Inc., Vice Chairman of the Board, Member of the Executive Committee and Chairman, Audit Committee Advisory Board

-Mr. Bunze currently serves as Vice Chairman, Kruger, Inc., a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
-His more than 20 years as Chief Financial Officer of Kruger, as well as his wealth of Board, Audit and senior executive experience, both for public and non-public companies, qualify him well to serve on the Stella-Jones Board of Directors, Remuneration Committee and Audit Committee.
-As Chairman of the Audit Committee since 2001, his strong financial background provides the requisite skills to oversee the work of and ensure the independence of external auditors while assuring the accurate and timely disclosure of financial information properly derived from the Corporation's financial statements.
+Mr. Bunze currently serves as Vice Chairman of Kruger Inc., a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
+His more than 20 years as Chief Financial Officer of Kruger, as well as his wealth of Board, Audit and senior executive experience, both for public and non-public companies, qualify him well to serve on the Stella-Jones Board of Directors, Remuneration Committee, Audit Committee and Governance and Nomination Committee.
+As Chair of the Audit Committee since 2002, his strong financial background provides the requisite skills to oversee the work of and ensure the independence of external auditors while assuring the accurate and timely disclosure of financial information properly derived from the Corporation's financial statements.